mithril-security/blind_chat/docs/docs/concepts/attestation.md

 ### Server side: Measuring the software stack

-Let's firstly takea  look at how the server provides cryptographic proof of its codebase.
+Let's firstly take a  look at how the server provides cryptographic proof of its codebase.

 When the TPM-enabled machine used for server deployment is booted, various default measurements are taken, such as hashes of firmware, boot loaders, and critical system files.
 These hashes are stored in the TPM's PCRs (Platform Configuration Registers), a set of registers, or locations in memory, within the TPM itself.